mortezasun/android-calendarview/README.md

 # 📅 Custom CalendarView for Android (ViewBinding)

 A powerful and flexible calendar widget for Android applications.
-Supports multiple views, date range selection, custom styling using ViewBinding, and much more.
+Supports multiple views, date range selection, custom styling using ViewBinding, and much more.<br>
+**You can create any type of calendar you want with this view.**

 ![image](https://github.com/user-attachments/assets/d1acc817-a80c-423b-824f-58bc39eff198)<br>
 ![image](https://github.com/user-attachments/assets/16d427bc-1878-4625-852e-08bbe3d1416b)